“The lips of wisdom are closed, except to the ears of understanding”

 He’d had enough.

 He reached into his pocket and fumbled through the five Platonic geometric forms he always carried there.
 He found the 20-sided icosahedron, squeezed it in his fist, and extended his forefinger, third finger and pinky into the Shunya mudra that would help open the heart chakra.
-Turning his consciousness inward, he hurled himself headlong toward the center of his being.
+Breathing from his hara, which pressed against the bronze button of his blue jeans, he chanted the dragon words in his minds ear, right now, it is this, turned his consciousness inward and hurled himself headlong toward the center of his being.
 Leaving the annamaya kosha of the physical plane behind, he rocketed beyond the vijnanamaya kosha, beyond even the manomaya kosha, into the anandamaya kosha.
 Had he not trained so rigorously to resist the allure of the bliss to be found here, this is where the journey would have ended.
 From here he hovered at the mouth of the Moebius bridge beyond which the delta quanta churned in the probability vortices at the very heart of spacetimemind.
 Here, at the edge of being, the thin sliver of the patchwork of concepts that had become the construct known as Andy Crowley resisted another overwhelming compulsion to let go of the nonsense of self and so know ultimate truth.
 Here, nowhere and everywhere at once, Andy curled his toes over the edge of the abyss where deepest within and farthest beyond were indistinguishable; where imagination and manifestation were interchangeable equivalencies; where thought and reality were one and the same.
 Focusing his intention to summon the delta quanta across the Moebius bridge, then channeling it through his aetheric body and on to the material plane, he would twist form and fate alike to spell out a new reality in accordance with his desires.
 Subtly, he shifted the 20-sided die in his pocket while the finger that pressed it against his palm sought out the grooves of the number 20 that was engraved in one side.

 Inaudibly, he began mouthing the incantation that would cause every one of Scott St. Pierre’s teeth to fall out all at once.